 I think we likely can agree that a number of columns bunched together is called a pier, although that may be more easily agreed upon in a church than the house above.

 Finally, we come to the lowly pilaster.
-The definition of a pilaster is easy to describe - it is an engage column, or rather, it looks like a column embedded in a wall with just a portion exposed.
+The definition of a pilaster is easy to describe - it is an engaged column, or rather, it looks like a column embedded in a wall with just a portion exposed.

 These pilasters are really just part of the wall, but the architect wants to define and articulate the wall, making the wall look like it is a structure made up of columns that have been filled in between.